BEVITAL AS

 Ove completed a bachelor’s degree in Biomedical Laboratory Sciences at the Western Norway University of Applied Sciences in Bergen.
 With extensive experience in method development and expertise in GC-MS/MS, he specializes in optimizing analytical techniques for research-focused studies.
 At Bevital, Ove is dedicated to advancing laboratory methods and workflows, contributing to innovative research through precise and reliable analytical solutions.

-Lene holds a bachelor’s degree in Biomedical Laboratory Science from the Western Norway University of Applied Sciences, where she is also completing her master’s degree in Medical Laboratory Technology.
-At Bevital, she works with GC-MS/MS analyses, focusing on accurate and reliable testing of biological samples.
+Lene holds a bachelor’s degree in Biomedical Laboratory Science from the Western Norway University of Applied Sciences, where she is also completing her master’s degree in Medical Laboratory Technology, expected to graduate in 2026.
+Her master’s thesis focuses on method validation in fatty acid analysis.
+At Bevital, she works with GC-MS/MS analyses, routinely performing SCFA measurements and emphasizing accurate and reliable testing of biological samples.
 With her strong laboratory background, Lene is committed to delivering high-quality results that support medical research.

 Adrian holds a PhD in diabetes research, along with bachelor’s and master’s degrees in biomedical science and public health, respectively.
 With over 20 years of experience in laboratory science, he leads high-precision metabolite analyses and method development at Bevital.
 His expertise centers on quantifying biomarkers, metabolite classes, and metabolic pathways related to nutrition, cardiovascular and neurodegenerative diseases, and cancer.
 Adrian is committed to advancing research quality and actively collaborates nationally and internationally, leveraging targeted metabolomics to support innovative, multidisciplinary research.